You can get a site directory by clicking on the “hamburger” icon () in the upper right of this page.

 I don’t pretend that this discussion is a deep analysis.
 My intent is no more than to give you a rough idea of what kinds of tales Connolly tells, how those tales are usually told, and what makes them and Connolly worthy; in sum, to help you rank John Connolly (and the works by Connolly listed here) on your personal literary “to do” list.

 A Few Words About John Connolly

-Connolly's only speculative-fiction novel (he did also do a collection of "supernatural" short stories) is the one listed below, so this is essentially a review of that book.
+Connolly’s only adult speculative-fiction novel (he also did a collection of “supernatural” short stories and a couple of YA series) is the one listed below, so this is essentially a review of that book.

 This web page is strictly compliant with the W3C

 and the W3C Cascading Style Sheets (CSS) Protocol

 v3 — because

 we care about interoperability.
 Click on the logos below to test us!